hsumanto/rsa/doc/eclipse_setup.md

 1. Choose the *Classpath* tab.
 1. Select *User Entries* and click *Add External JARs*.
 1. Browse to your `gdal.jar` file, e.g. `/usr/local/gdal.jar`.
-1. Click *OK* to accept the launch configuration.

 [eso]: http://stackoverflow.com/a/7005867/320036

-## Database Connection Settings

-Ensure RSA has been configured to use the right database and storage pool.
-Refer to the database configuration section of the [manual installation][mi] guide.

-1. Copy `SpatialCubeService/config/*.SAMPLE`: remove the `.SAMPLE` prefix, and customise the contents (e.g. set passwords).
-1. Do the same for `StorageManager/config/*.SAMPLE`.
-1. Do the same for `CmdClient/config/*.SAMPLE`.

 ## Start the Server